SPECIFIC HEAT CAPACITY

 Materials with a high heat capacity will release lots of heat energy when cooling down from a higher to a lower temperature.

-The formula for expressing the amount of heat transferred in a given situation is ...
+The formula for expressing the amount of heat transferred between energy stores is given by the equation

 The amount of energy stored in or released from a system as its temperature changes can be calculated using this equation.